YonicDev/gca-js/README.md

 #### Windows
 Windows will fail to recognize the HID-like driver built in the kernel of the Adapter, so it must be replaced with a generic WinUSB driver.

 Developers can use [gca-wincfg](https://github.com/YonicDev/gca-wincfg) to make an automatic driver installer within their game, but it's only supported for 64-bit versions of Windows.

-From 1.2.0, gca-wincfg is an optional dependency of gca-js.
+> **NOTE:** From 1.2.0, gca-wincfg is an optional dependency of gca-js that is installed on Windows systems.

 Gamers and consumers can run the sample script file within gca-wincfg with node to simply install it automatically, or use [Zadig](http://zadig.akeo.ie/downloads/zadig-2.3.exe) if they are running on a 32-bit Windows.

 When using Zadig, select Options > List all devices.
 On the dropdown menu, select WUP-028.
 Finally, replace the built-in HidUsb driver with the WinUSB driver.

+Additionally, the native dependencies have to be recompiled to be used in [Electron](https://github.com/electron/electron) or [Nw.js](https://github.com/nwjs/nw.js), as some of them will download prebuilt binaries not meant to be used in either of these runtimes, and will fail to load on Windows.

+* **[Electron]:** Run [electron-rebuild](https://github.com/electron/electron-rebuild) with no arguments at your NodeJS project folder.
+If using `electron-prebuilt`, you must specify the version that matches the apm version that your prebuilt Electron uses.
+* **[Nw.js]:** Use [nw-gyp](https://github.com/nwjs/nw-gyp), a fork of node-gyp, inside the [node-usb](https://github.com/tessel/node-usb) module folder.

+> **NOTE:** gca-js 1.2.0 will detect if using Electron and rebuild the dependencies automatically.
+Further updates will be able to do the same with Nw.js.

 #### Linux
 udev will only give access to the adapter to the root user until a udev rule is applied.
 1. Copy the `51-gcadapter.rules` file from the repository to the `/etc/udev/rules.d` directory.
-If there is a file with another number on the directory, change it to an unused number.
 2. Reload udev rules with the command `sudo udevadm control --reload-rules`.
 3. Plug out and reinsert the adapter.

+> **NOTE:** gca-js 1.2.0 will prompt an administrator access popup in order to perform these operations automatically.

 #### mac OS
 All HID devices (which includes the adapter) are intercepted by IOKit's HID driver.
 The adapter, not being designed for usage on computers, will not provide a valid report descriptor and IOKit will fail to communicate with the adapter.
 In order to solve this, a kext can be used for IOKit to ignore the adapter and permit a low-level communication.